ryos-io/Tars/README.md

 <img src="https://travis-ci.org/mooito/moo.svg" />

-A Clojure framework to provide command-line interface for user interaction.
+TARS is a framework, which provides a command-line interface for user interaction in your applications like the CLI clients for mongo, mysql, etc.